susanna-m-weber/susanna-m-weber/README.md

 ### Hi there 👋

+I'm Susanna, a physics and EECS student at UC Berkeley!
+I'm interested in the intersection of those two fields, from applications of neural networks in medical imaging to electronic systems for rockets.
+You can find some of those things here:

 <!--
 **susanna-m-weber/susanna-m-weber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.